Azure/azure-osconfig/README.md

 Azure Device OS Configuration (OSConfig) is a modular services stack running on a Linux IoT Edge device that facilitates remote device management over Azure as well from local management authorities.

-OSConfig contains a PnP Agent, a Management Platform (Modules Manager) and several Management Modules that in the current version are all running inside a single process, osconfig.service.
+OSConfig contains an Agent, a Management Platform (Modules Manager) and several Management Modules.

 For more information on OSConfig see [OSConfig North Star Architecture](docs/architecture.md), [OSConfig Roadmap](docs/roadmap.md) and [OSConfig Management Modules](docs/modules.md).